A single line branch from the Oxford, Worcester and Wolverhampton Line is opened from Honeybourne to Stratford-Upon-Avon.

 The Gloucestershire Warwickshire holds its first full steam gala in nearly three years (the author attends on three of the four days of the event).

-2013 also sees the line used in location filming for the BBC series "Father Brown" for the first time (it would be used again in subsequent years for further episodes).
+2013 also sees the line used in location filming for the BBC series "Father Brown" for the first time (it would be used again in subsequent years for further episodes, and for its spin-off series "The Sister Boniface Mysteries").

 The Gloucestershire Warwickshire Railway initiates a share issue scheme "Bridges to Broadway" to raise the £500,000 required to bring the bridges between Laverton and Broadway to a suitable condition to operate trains over (the author purchases shares at this time).